dirtsimple/imposer/README.md

 Every 10 seconds, clear the screen and display the first screenful of output from `imposer options diff`.
 (Use Control-C to exit.)

 ### Diagnostic Commands

+Note: since these diagnostic commands do not actually invoke wp-cli, any `--`-prefixed options will be ignored.
+As with `imposer apply`, however, the first argument beginning with `--` still terminates the list of modules.
+(This is so that you can easily edit a complex command line to change from `apply` to `json` or `php`, etc. with the same arguments.)

 #### imposer json *[module...]*